Skip to contents

 simplify

 logical(1).
-If TRUE (default), the results will be simplified to the simplest structure possible to give the requested results.
+If TRUE (default), the results will be simplified to the simplest list structure possible to give the requested results.
+If FALSE, a complex but consistent list structure will be returned; this might be preferred for programmatic and non-interactive use.

 silent